Gestalt Psychology explained: the definition, principles and an example

 It’s impossible to spend time and energy on everything around us.
 Therefore, we tend to organize the elements we see in the simplest way possible.
 The human mind prefers simplicity and that is why we try to simplify what we perceive.

-In addition to the principles mentioned above that help us to understand how human perception works, Gestalt theorists recognize that the way we see the world is also influenced by other factors such as personality, expectations, and experiences.
+The principles mentioned above help us to understand how human perception works.
+Gestalt theorists recognize that the way we see the world, is also influenced by other factors such as personality, expectations, and experiences.

 Example of Gestalt Psychology

 One of the examples used to explain Gestalt Psychology is the following:

 When there is no movement humans can have the perception that there is, which was also the case with the two flashing lights that led to the Phi phenomenon.